Term of service: 5/3/17-6/30/20 (eligible for reappointment)

 Term of service: 2/1/17-6/30/20 (eligible for reappointment)

 Sam Baraso is a graduate of Duke University with a background in environmental management, finance, and social equity.
-Sam currently works as a senior policy analyst in Multnomah County's Office of Sustainability developing financing mechanisms to support building resiliency investments.
-Sam has worked on projects at the intersection of health and the environment evaluating emerging research on the use of green infrastructure for water quality, air quality, and psychological health.
-Prior to his role at the County, Sam developed water quality and endangered species’ mitigation banking programs across the Northwest.
-Sam believes a truly sustainable Oregon is ecologically, economically, socially healthy.
+Sam currently works as the manager of the City of Portland's Clean Energy Fund.
+Sam has worked on projects at the intersection of health and the environment evaluating emerging research on the use of green infrastructure for water quality, air quality and psychological health.
+Sam believes a truly sustainable Oregon is ecologically, economically and socially healthy.

 Greg Addington is a graduate of the University of Idaho and has worked in the resource and agricultural sector his entire career.
 He began working on natural resource policy concerns over 20 years ago and most recently has been focused on the complex water issues in the Klamath Basin.
 In 2015 he stepped down after nearly 11 years as the Executive Director of the Klamath Water Users Association and formed his own company.